benatspo/Multi-database_Models/README.md

 #### Preliminaries
 - Download a dataset from [LibrariesIO](https://libraries.io/data)
-- Extract the `repository_dependencies` and `repositories` CSV files from the compressed folder and import them into a SQL database (keep the same names for the database tables)
+- Extract the `repository_dependencies` and `repositories` CSV files from the compressed folder and import them into a SQLite database (keep the same names for the database tables). **Note:** the following scripts have only been tested on a SQLite database.

 #### Database
 Execute the SQL scripts of the [sql](sql/) folder in the correct order (follow the numbering).
 Here is a description of the content of each SQL script: